The environment of TeV halo progenitors: Model

 At the end of the MS phase, massive stars enter the RSG phase for $\gtrsim 100~\mathrm{kyr}$ and lose most of their mass in powerful and dense but slow winds.
 These slow winds and the short duration of the RSG phase are such that they do not impact the extent of the bubble, but they set a new pressure balance in its innermost regions.
 We therefore assumed that the size of the bubble at the time of the supernova is set from the MS phase only, while the pressure balance is determined from the RSG wind.

-The WTS radius $r_\mathrm{w}$ is obtained by equating the ram pressure of the wind during the RSG phase and the thermal pressure of the bubble interior at the end of the MS phase:
+The WTS radius $r_\mathrm{w}$ was obtained by equating the ram pressure of the wind during the RSG phase and the thermal pressure of the bubble interior at the end of the MS phase:

-The RSG winds have a higher ram pressure than MS winds, so the WTS positions we obtained (of order 10\,pc) are several times the WTS positions obtained from MS winds (of order 1\,pc) as in a number of other similar works \citep[e.g.,][]{dwarkadas2005}.
-The bubble density $n_\mathrm{b}$ and the bubble temperature $T_\mathrm{b}$ are taken from \citet{castor+1975} and \citet{weaver+1977}, that model the evaporation of the shell matter into the hot bubble:
+In general, a star of a certain mass in our range exhibits more powerful winds in the RSG than the MS phase, so the WTS positions we obtained (of the order of 10\,pc) are several times the WTS positions obtained from MS winds (of order 1\,pc) as in a number of other similar studies \citep[e.g.][]{dwarkadas2005}.
+The bubble density $n_\mathrm{b}$ and the bubble temperature $T_\mathrm{b}$ were taken from \citet{castor+1975} and \citet{weaver+1977}, who model the evaporation of the shell matter into the hot bubble: